For some waking up early and working out feels right. For others maybe it is a midday stroll around the neighborhood.

 But he had a point.
 Meet people and see what is happening out on the front lines.
 There is no substitute for meeting face to face.
 Even video calls can’t compare.

 Use your lunchtime and afternoons for meetings.
 Coffee meetings are great.
-Thirty-minute face to face meetings are fantastic.
+Thirty-minute face to face meetings is fantastic.
 I did have to switch to decaf as I was getting addicted to caffeine.

 Whatever you do meet with people routinely, Use the mornings to spend time setting up those meetings systematically.